galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

     - It takes only a few minutes to install and can be completely removed even more quickly when no longer useful.
     - It lacks the data backup and security provided by an institutional Galaxy service.
     - The user is entirely responsible for securing and backing up all their work.
-    - It is not recommended for production use.
+    - It is not recommended for production and is not supported by the Galaxy developers.
+    - A well endowed modern workstation or laptop with plenty of cores, disk and RAM is needed.
+Older commodity hardware may struggle.
 - The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few I/O history files.
 - XML macros, output filters and many other advanced features that are available when writing wrappers manually are not currently supported.
 - Scripts are easier than some Conda packages